* U.S. oil rig count drops to lowest levels since June

 "Three main factors are driving China's insatiable appetite for crude: declining domestic production, increased access to imports and exports for independent refiners, and building up the strategic petroleum reserve," Britain's Barclays bank said.

-The country's September imports stood 4.2 percent above this time last year and about 19 percent more than in August, ship-tracking data from industry sources and Thomson Reuters Analytics showed.
+In India, September oil imports hit a record 4.83 million barrels per day (bpd), up 4.2 percent from this time last year and about 19 percent more than in August, ship-tracking data from industry sources and Thomson Reuters Analytics showed.

 Given the tightening oil market conditions, many analysts expect prices to rise further.

 "We will see oil prices higher by 10 percent by the end of the year.
 We have started to accumulate strong positions within the oil sector," said Shane Chanel, equities and derivatives adviser at ASR Wealth Advisers.

 Despite the tightening market and recent price rises, market volatility has been low.

 The crude oil volatility index, which measures market expectations for 30-day price volatility, fell to levels similar of 2014 last Friday.